tHarvey303/thomas-harvey.com/_pages/cv.md

 Research Experience
 ======

+* Jodrell Bank Centre for Astrophysics, University of Manchester _Sept.
+2022 - March 2026_
+  * Working within the EPOCHS group, my PhD research has focused on  locating and characterizing high-redshift galaxies in imaging surveys using JWST.
+I've taken an active role in planning and executing my own research, and have a strong track record in first-author publications, as well as contributing to and publishing my own open-source software.
+  * Contributed to $>$10 published papers in the EPOCHS series, including helping to develop the foundational galaxy catalogues and selection criteria for the EPOCHS team.
+I've also engaged more widely as part of the JWST \textbf{PEARLS} GTO team, collaborating internationally on a variety of projects including strong lensing searches, galaxy cluster studies and statistical studies of galaxies and AGN.
+  * At Manchester I have helped to supervise and mentor undergraduate and Master's students, many of which have resulted in student-lead publications.
+I also organize the journal club for the high-redshift group at Manchester as a way to keep up to date with new research.

 * Harvard-Smithsonian Center for Astrophysics (CfA): <i>Sept 2021 - May 2022</i>
   * Researching AGN feedback with Dr. W. Peter Maksym in Dr. P. Fabbiano's research group.
 My research focuses on the role of the AGN, jets and winds in exciting x-ray emission from gas clouds within NGC 5972, including a large extended line emission region.
 See [here](/research/) for more details.
   *  Collaborating with other members of the research group to solve problems and advance the project, including participating in weekly group meetings.